parmegv/leap_doc/docs/platform/quick-start.md

 What you will need:

+* A real machine with virtualization support in the CPU (VT-x or AMD-V).
+In other words, not a virtual machine.
-* A machine running Debian (or derivatives)
+* Debian operating system (or derivatives like Ubuntu, Mint, etc).
-* At least 4gb of RAM
+* At least 4gb of RAM.
-* A fast internet connection
+* A fast internet connection (because you will be downloading a lot of big files).

 Installation
 --------------------------------